mswieboda/crayster/README.md

 ## Usage

-First, checkout the repo, and install shards via `shards install`, then build the executable by running `make`.
+First, checkout the repo, then build the executable by running `make` (this will install dependencies via `shards install` unless already done).

 (To run a more efficient release exec, run `make release`. `make` defaults to non-release `build` for ease during development.)